open-policy-agent/opa/docs/book/faq.md

 * Write your policies to minimize iteration and search.
   * Use objects instead of arrays when you have a unique identifier for the elements of the array.
-  * Consider [partial-evaluation](https://blog.openpolicyagent.org/partial-evaluation-162750eaf422) to compile non-linear policies into linear policies.
+  * Consider [partial-evaluation](https://blog.openpolicyagent.org/partial-evaluation-162750eaf422) to compile non-linear policies to linear policies.
 * Write your policies with simple equality statements so that [rule-indexing](https://blog.openpolicyagent.org/optimizing-opa-rule-indexing-59f03f17caf3) is effective.

 ## Functions Versus Rules
-Rego lets you factor out common logic into 2 different and complementary ways.
+Rego lets you factor out common logic in 2 different and complementary ways.

 One is the *function*, which is conceptually identical to functions from most programming languages.
 It takes any input and returns any output.
 Importantly, a function can take infinitely many inputs, e.g. any string.